kormax/apple-enhanced-contactless-polling/README.md

 Other card brands may have different success conditions and behavior changes.
 If you have any info, feel free to create a PR.

+## Terminal Requested Authentication

+ECP2 allows enabling Terminal Requested Authentication (TRA) by clearing bit 06 of the configuration byte.
+When that bit is cleared, express mode stays off and the device surfaces the matching card for manual authentication.

+The device enforces TRA differently depending on the credential technology, preventing a relay from an express-enabled reader to a TRA-activated one:
+- Unified Access (Aliro/Home/Car/Access): readers send a transaction-type flag that also feeds the cryptographic input.
+The device’s policy determines whether that flag requires manual authentication.
+- MIFARE DESFire: specific DESFire application IDs can be marked “not available with express mode,” so a reader cannot select them until the user authenticates manually.
+- HID Seos: TBD.

 ## Enhanced Contactless Protocol

 When first researching the topic of ECP, in some rare situations I noticed that some brochures refer to ECP as "Enhanced Contactless Protocol".
 The first assumption was either made to put potential researchers off the track or that it was a simple mistake when creating the material.